January 25, 2021

-El Dorado County was released from a regional stay-at-home order while also moving back into the most restrictive Purple Tier 1 of the state’s Blueprint for a Safer Economy.
+On January 13, El Dorado County was released from its regional stay-at-home order while also moving back into the most restrictive Purple Tier 1 of the state’s Blueprint for a Safer Economy.

 Moving into the Purple tier 1 allows restaurants to operate outdoors, along with places of worship and wineries, with modifications.
 Bars and breweries that serve food can also operate outdoors.
 Hair salons, barbershops and personal care services can operate indoors, but with modifications.
 To learn more about what Tier 1 means, visit https://covid19.ca.gov/safer-economy/.

 Lake Tahoe Community College’s current protocols have been within state guidance for the Purple/Widespread tier for institutions of higher education for many months.
 The college has been operating much more conservatively than what is allowed for in the Orange and Red tiers, and LTCC’s operations are not affected by this move.

 Gov. Gavin Newsom announced the new stay home orders and the way they’d be calculated on December 3, tying restrictions to hospital bed availability.
 Supplemental orders clarifying what this means for businesses were released on Dec.
 6.